bbqkees/Nefit-Buderus-EMS-bus-Arduino-Domoticz/Documentation/README.md

 If your thermostat turns off or it does not work well anymore, there is a possibility that too much current is drawn.
 Also in this case you cannot power the Arduino from the bus.<br> If you do not get any real problems at this point, at least make sure the 5V voltage regulator of the Arduino does not overheat.<BR>
 ---DO NOT connect an external power supply to the Arduino if you have connected the 12V pin to Vin!---<br>
 A USB cable is safe because the Arduino has a internal switchover to Vin if both Vin and USB are connected.<br>
-Furthermore keep in mind that when you are sending data to the bus, you are pulling the dataline low through the 4 parallel 910 Ohm resistors.
+Furthermore keep in mind that when you are sending data to the bus, you are pulling the bus low through the 4 parallel 910 Ohm resistors.
 This can cause an additional current draw up to 70mA.

+### Powering from the EMS bus itself
+The EMS bus has a limited power supply but aside from the thermostat you can power something additional.
+But how much depends on what is already on the bus.

+#### Isolate your power supply circuit from the bus
+What is important to note is that both data and power uses the same bus lines.
+So you need to separate your power supply circuit from the bus lines so it cannot interfere the transmission of data.
+There are several ways to do this.
+Either use a big diode in series between EMS+ and your power supply circuit, or use f.i. a NPN transistor instead with the base connected via a resistor to EMS+ so it is always 'on'.

+#### During transmission of data the bus is pulled low, so no power at those times
+During transmission the entire bus is pulled low every time a zero is transmitted.
+As a result during these times there is no power available so you need to create a large capacitor buffer to compensate for these drops in the bus.<br>
+The EMS thermostats deal with this by using 1F supercaps to store energy.
+But for hobby purposes you can use something like >1000uF caps rated at at least 25V (the bus is already 16V).
+Make sure you add these AFTER the series diode, otherwise you create a massive increase in rise and fall time and this will mess up bus data transmissions.<br>
+The use of LDO's is not a good idea because those kind of regulators dissipate the difference in heat and therefore are prone to overheating when you have a large voltage drop like in the case of the EMS bus (16 to 5V).
+A simple buck converter is a better idea.
+These are also very cheap.

 ## EMS bus protocol
 Although there are some variations, a typical EMS bus datagram looks like this: